HomeLatest NewsStartupsIIT Madras incubated startup ePlane Company raises seed funding from Speciale Invest

 Adding to it, Pranjal Mehta, Co-founder, and CEO, The ePlane Company, said, “In urban areas, people spend 1-2 hours every day travelling.
 Can we reduce it to 10-15 minutes at a similar cost?
 There is immense societal and economic value in that.
 It can even make affordable air ambulances a reality.
 The possibilities are endless.”

-Launched in 2019 to focus on both cargo and passenger transportation, the startup is incubated at IIT Madras Incubation Cell and operates from the National Centre for Combustion Research and Development, IITM.
+Launched in 2019 to focus on both cargo and passenger transportation, the startup is incubated at Madras Incubation Cell and operates from the National Centre for Combustion Research and Development, IITM.

-“Our experience of working in transportation across previous investments in Ultraviolette and Vogo led to better understand the potential ePlane has to build a multi-billion category within cargo and passenger transportation,” said Vishesh Rajaram, Managing Partner, Speciale Invest.
+“Our experience of working in transportation across previous investments in Ultraviolette and Vogo led us to better understand the potential ePlane has to build a multi-billion category within cargo and passenger transportation,” said Vishesh Rajaram, Managing Partner, Speciale Invest.

 Get the day's headlines from Tech Observer straight in your inbox